asvetliakov/Huject/Readme.md

 // Just register class in container container.register(MyClass);

-// Register constructor arguments with class container.register(MyInterfaceImplementation, ['param1', 'value1']);
+// Register constructor arguments with class.
+Useful when instantiating external library objects container.register(MyInterfaceImplementation, ['param1', 'value1']);

 // Register class to interface.
 Constructor arguments from previous registration will be passed when resolving MyInterface as well